 John Mayer Rushed To New Orleans Hospital For Emergency Surgery — Is He OK?

-John Mayer was rushed to a New Orleans medical center on Tuesday morning, amidst his tour with the Dead & Company.
-The singer is currently in emergency surgery.
-Get the shocking details.
+John Mayer was rushed to a New Orleans medical center on Tuesday morning, amidst his tour with the Dead & Company, a rep tells us EXCLUSIVELY.
+Mayer is currently in emergency surgery.

-John Mayer, 40, is currently in surgery to remove his appendix at a New Orleans hospital, a rep for the singer told TMZ.
-On Tuesday morning , December 5, the singer was abruptly rushed into into an emergency appendectomy, however, no other details about his condition have been released at this time.
-The show Mayer was set to play tonight in New Orleans has been postponed.
-Dead & Company took to Twitter to confirm the news of his appendectomy, and to give an update on his future performance.
-As for original ticket holders? — The site has learned that original tickets will be honored at the postponed date.
-If fans would like a refund, they can return to point of purchase.
+John Mayer, 40, is currently in surgery to remove his appendix at a New Orleans hospital, a rep for the singer tells HollywoodLife.com EXCLUSIVELY.
+“Early this morning, Tuesday, December 5th, John Mayer was admitted into the hospital for emergency appendectomy forcing the Dead & Company December 5th concert in New Orleans to be postponed,” his rep said in a statement.
+“All tickets for the December 5 show will be honored for the rescheduled date.
+Information on the rescheduled date will be announced as soon as possible.
+Should ticket holders choose to seek a refund, they will be available at point of purchase.”
+No other details about Mayer’s condition have been released at this time.

 Early this morning, Tuesday, December 5th, John Mayer was admitted into the hospital for emergency appendectomy forcing the Dead & Company December 5th concert in New Orleans to be postponed.